AljoschaK/Data_Cleaning_Project_Assignment/Readme.md

 7. Adding subject ID as additional column.
 8. Calculate all average values of all data columns for each subject and activity.
 9. Write calculated values into a new table saved as `<Tidy_Data_Set.txt>`.

+### 4. How to run the script
+1. Download the wearable data from the provided URL
+2. Unpack the data to a directory of your choice
+3. Download the dplyr package and install it in RScript
+4. Change the path provided under `Set working directory` (`setwd`, line 5) of `<run_analysis.R>` to the directory where you unpacked the data.
+This means that this directory should then contain the main folder `getdata_projectfiles_UCI HAR Dataset`.
+5. Run script `<run_analysis.R>`, the output data will be produced in the set directory.